finos/common-domain-model/docs/event-model.md

 Primitive functions take additional inputs alongside the before trade state to specify the parameters of the state transition.
-Each primitive operator is associated to a primitive instruction data type that contains the function\'s required parameters as attributes - illustrated below using the same `PartyChange` example.
+Each primitive operator is associated to a primitive instruction data type that contains the function's required parameters as attributes - illustrated below using the same `PartyChange` example.

 ``` Haskell